Skip to content ↓

 4. Set deadlines for completed work and ensure that they are met.

 5. Ensure that students are given feedback on their homework.
-Homework should either be used as part of a lesson and is reviewed then.
-Longer written pieces of homework should be taken in by the teacher and marked / monitored.
+Homework should either be used as part of a lesson and is then reviewed.
+Longer written pieces of homework should be taken in by the teacher and marked/monitored.

 6. Provide help and support.